Subprocess

 Link copied to clipboard

-open fun waitCheckAsync(cancellable: Cancellable? = null, callback: AsyncReadyCallback)
+open fun waitCheckAsync(cancellable: Cancellable? = null, callback: AsyncReadyCallback?)

 Combines g_subprocess_wait_async() with g_spawn_check_wait_status().